lyokha/nginx-haskell-module/README.md

 Package *base* in my system has version *4.8.1.0* and depends on packages *ghc-prim* and *integer-gmp*, package *bytestring* has version *0.10.6.0* and depends on packages *base*, *deepseq*, *ghc-prim* and *integer-gmp*.
-There could be multiple *version* and *depends* clauses per package: the safest way to choose versions an dependencies is taking clauses with the latest version.
+There could be multiple *version* and *depends* clauses per single package: the safest way to choose versions and dependencies is taking clauses with the latest version.
 We must track dependencies down and collect all sub-dependencies recursively (*deepseq* and its dependencies and sub-dependencies etc.).
 It looks boring and I wish I knew an automatic way for such dependency tracking.
-Finally I collected the following list of libraries to build: *ghc-prim*, *integer-gmp*, *deepseq*, *array*, *bytestring*, *directory*, *filepath*, *template-haskell*, *time*, *unix*, *pretty* and *safe* (I excluded *base* and *ngx-export* from the list because they must be built in a different way).
+Finally the following list of libraries to build was collected: *ghc-prim*, *integer-gmp*, *deepseq*, *array*, *bytestring*, *directory*, *filepath*, *template-haskell*, *time*, *unix*, *pretty* and *safe* (I excluded *base* and *ngx-export* from the list because they differ in the way how they are built).

 Let's first build and install package *base*.